aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 After pushing this change to my Github repo, I saw the new content displayed in the page.

 > Note the __content__ tag in the body section of the layout file is a Liquid template placeholder where Jekyll places the, converted to html, content of your markdown pages into the layout file.
-Liquid is the templating engine used by Jekyll

 So at this point the content of our home page index.md file is converted to html by Jekyll and then injected into the layout where the placeholder tag is located.